 What you love about this job: I love the diversity of the people I speak to every day; talking to people from various cultural, social and faith backgrounds and learning more about their ways of life.

-The most rewarding project you worked on: It was research on behalf of the Department for Work and Pensions and it was about people who were in receipt of benefits.
+The most rewarding project you worked on: It was research about benefits.
 After the project was completed someone emailed to say that taking part in the research had helped them to find the motivation to find full time work again.
 It was great to hear it had helped someone so positively.

 What’s the one thing you couldn’t live without: Books!
 I’m a huge fan of reading – especially Crime Fiction – and I try to read at least one a week.